-"For almond-shaped eyes, I like to use a lighter eyeliner on the waterline than I use on the top," she says.
-"For example, if I use a Westmore Beauty Wing Effects Liquid Eyeliner in Black on the top, I will use Beauty Pie Ultra Colour Pro Gel Eyeliner in Turkish Coffee on the bottom waterline and lashline."
+"For example, if I use a Westmore Beauty Wing Effects Liquid Eyeliner in Black on the top, I will use Beauty Pie Ultra Colour Pro Gel Eyeliner in Turkish Coffee on the bottom waterline and lashline," she says.

-Go for a Cat Eye
+Tip 3: Create a Cat Eye

-"I love a cat-eye look on almond-shaped eyes," says Bartlett.
+"I love a cat-eye look on almond eyes," says Bartlett.
 "Pencils, liquids, and gels are all great options here.
 Lightly smudged or super specific, liner on almond eyes is quick and easy to achieve."

 Another trick Bartlett implements for almond-shaped eyes is sweeping a lighter shadow over the iris of the eye, which is pretty much your entire lid, to give the illusion of a wider eye.

-Create a Winged Shadow Effect
+Tip 5: Create a Winged Shadow Effect

 Bartlett's final tip is all about enhancing your natural eye shape.
 "Accentuate almond-shaped eyes by adding a dark color on the outer half of the eye and smudging it beyond the lash line, out towards the temple," she instructs.